Breaking the Metric Voting Distortion Barrier: Two Rules that Complement Maximal Lotteries

 \begin{proposition} If a candidate is not in $U$ then it is covered by a candidate in $U$. \end{proposition}

-\begin{proof} Suppose that we build a graph on the candidates where $(a, b)$ is an edge if $a$ covers $b$.
+\begin{proof} Suppose that we build a graph on the candidates {such that} $(a, b)$ is an edge if $a$ covers $b$.
 We cannot have a cycle in this graph, because by transitivity this would imply that some candidate $i$ covers itself, which would imply the impossible $s_{i\cg i} \geq \beta > \frac12 > 0$.

 If a candidate $i$ is not in $U$, it must have positive in-degree.
-Since the graph is acyclic, by arbitrarily following edges backwards from $i$, we must eventually reach a candidate $j$ with in-degree zero.
-This means that $j \in U$ and there is a path from $j$ to $i$, which by transitivity means that $j$ covers $i$. \end{proof}
+Since the graph is acyclic, by arbitrarily following edges backwards from $i$, we must eventually reach a candidate $j$ with in-degree zero. {It follows} that $j \in U$ and there is a path from $j$ to $i$, which by transitivity means that $j$ covers $i$. \end{proof}

 Now we prove the following distortion guarantee.